DanielVesterbaek/launch-control-documentation/docs/source/launch-control-core.rst

 ^^^^^^^^^^

-If all required car parts are found, LC can rig the car.
+If all required car parts are found, LC can rig the vehicle.

 Required car parts:
     * *Car Body*